Three Days by Bike from Shenandoah National Park to the Blue Ridge Parkway

 Begin any long day of riding with Weasie’s Kitchen’s famous all-you-can-eat pancake stack, and return in the evenings to explore the Greenleaf Grill, Jake’s Bar and Grill, or Jalisco’s Mexican Grill and Cantina for more favorite downtown dining.

-Travel the country roads of the Shenanoah Valley and visit iconic Valley destinations such as Luray Caverns and Shenandoah Caverns, Shenandoah and Eastside Speedways, Port Republic and New Market Battlefields, and Shenandoah Harley Davidson.
-Meander through the farmlands and charming downtowns of the Valley before arriving back at Waynesboro for dining, lodging and historic destinations such as the and Waynesboro Heritage Museum and the Plumb House Museum.
+Travel the country roads of the Shenandoah Valley and visit iconic Valley destinations such as Luray Caverns and Shenandoah Caverns, Shenandoah and Eastside Speedways, Port Republic and New Market Battlefields, and Shenandoah Harley Davidson.
+Meander through the farmlands and charming downtowns of the Valley before arriving back at Waynesboro for dining, lodging and historic destinations such as the Waynesboro Heritage Museum and the Plumb House Museum.

 Day 3: Blue Ridge Parkway